Prof. Dr. Eray Çaylı

 Research and teaching focus

 Eray studies and teaches the spatial politics of violence and its legacies.
 His work interweaves geography, anthropology, and material/visual culture.
 He joined University of Hamburg in February 2023 after a 12-year career in the UK where he carried out independent research and taught his own courses on urban and architectural histories of disaster and conflict, violence's visuality, and material/embodied politics of racism and racialization.
-At University of Hamburg, Eray has designed and is teaching courses on the racialized, classed, and gendered underpinnings and consequences of the Anthropocene, and on urban geographies of marginalization with a qualitative approach.
+At University of Hamburg, Eray has designed and continues to teach lecture and seminar courses on the Anthropocene and on urban geography using qualitative approaches and a focus on questions of justice and injustice.
 His ongoing research explores the ways in which histories of political violence bear upon discourses and practices surrounding climate change, environmental disaster and resilience in Turkey, its environs, and their diasporas.
 Eray has acted as a reviewer for numerous journals and research institutions including the European Research Council, the British Society for Middle Eastern Studies, the British Academy, Environment and Planning D: Society and Space, The International Journal of Heritage Studies, Ethnicities, Political Geography, British Journal of Middle Eastern Studies, Third World Quarterly, Geoforum, Transactions of the Institute of British Geographers, and Ethnopolitics.
 He is a member of the Journal of Visual Culture's editorial collective.

 2022.
 Victims of Commemoration: The Architecture and Violence of Confronting the Past in Turkey.
 Syracuse, NY: Syracuse University Press.

 2021.
 Architectures of Emergency in Turkey: Heritage, Displacement and Catastrophe.
 London: Bloomsbury/I.B.Tauris (co-edited with Pinar Aykac and Sevcan Ercan).